The Complete Chicago Bachelorette Party Guide

 Also known as The Windy City, Chicago is a popular bachelorette party destination.
 It offers all the excitement of a big city with Midwestern charm, giving you plenty of activities to choose from for your Chicago bachelorette party.
 It's situated right on scenic Lake Michigan, which means you can even hit the beach (weather permitting, of course).
 Because of its wide variety of activities, you and your crew will have plenty to do (and plenty to Instagram too).
 Ready to get planning?
-We rounded up everything you need to know about planning a Chicago bachelorette party so you can organize the best bach bash ever.
+We've rounded up the top Chicago bachelorette party ideas, so you can organize the best bach bash ever.

 There are so many different things to do in Chicago, which means there's something that will make everyone happy.
 Check out the food scene, jump on a boat, bar hop around the city, take in the art scene or enjoy a sports competition.
 Whatever you choose will be a blast.